kaunteya/InfoButton/README.md

 Update `Fill Mode`, `Content` and `Primary Color` and there you have InfoButton ready without writing a single line of code.

 ##Notes
-- Make sure that height and width of InfoButton are equal
+- Make sure the height and width of InfoButton are equal
 - Press ⌥ ↩ for newline in text field of IB.(Option + Return)

 ##Todo